cloud-army/secret-mutator-admission-webhook/README.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: envserver
+  name: envprinter
 spec:
   replicas: 1
   selector:
     matchLabels:
-      app: envserver
+      app: envprinter
   template:
     metadata:
       labels:
-        app: envserver
+        app: envprinter
     spec:
       containers:
-      - name: envserver
+      - name: envprinter
         image: xxxxxxxxxx
         imagePullPolicy: Always
         command: ["entrypoint.sh"]

 ```

-### _🚨 NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and the secret-manager-file🚨_
+### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and the secret-manager-file🚨_

 About the secret-manager-file this is his estructure: